🎉 Beta launch - The Expert Report is free during the entire launch period. Try it now →

 The WACC - Weighted Average Cost of Capital - is the discount rate used in the DCF method.
 It represents the minimum return expected by all capital providers (shareholders and creditors) to compensate for the risk they take in financing the company.

-For SMEs, the WACC incorporates three main components: the risk-free rate (typically 10-year government bond, ~3.35% in early 2026), the market risk premium (~5% per Damodaran), and additional premiums related to company size and illiquidity.
+For SMEs, the WACC incorporates three main components: the risk-free rate (typically the 10-year government bond - the UK Gilt yields 4.88% in Jun 2026), the market risk premium (~5% per Damodaran), and additional premiums related to company size and illiquidity.
 The typical WACC for an SME ranges between 9% and 16%, compared to 7-10% for large listed companies.

 Sector Reference Table

-This table presents WACC ranges, unlevered betas, and EV/EBITDA multiples for the 7 sectors covered.
-Data is calibrated to Damodaran Europe benchmarks (January 2025), SME/mid-market transactions (2023-2025), and size premiums from 2025.
+This table presents WACC ranges, unlevered betas, and EV/EBITDA multiples for the 11 sectors covered.
+The betas shown use the Europe region; for other supported countries (US, Japan, emerging markets), ValorSME automatically selects the appropriate regional beta.
+Data is calibrated to Damodaran benchmarks (January 2026), Argos Index SME/mid-market transactions (2023-2025), and Kroll size premiums.

 Industrie / ManufacturierMachinery